Brentwatch2021/NASAIMG/README.md

 - HttpClient API Requests with queries
 - Standalone Components
 - Angular Material
+- App Routing
 - Mobile Responsive
 - Deploy to Github Pages
+- Other new features of Angular 15

 ## NOTE: This is only for learning purposes No Private Commercial purposes.